List of medical wikis: Medpedia

 A 2012 literature review of 50 academic journal articles about the use of social media by clinicians remarked that Medpedia had "launched in 2009 with substantial institutional backing" but that the authors "did not find articles reporting success metrics" for it.

 Around January 2013 the site abruptly closed.
 Medpedia's founder James Currier acknowledged that this was permanent in a blog post in July 2013.

-WikiSurgery

-WikiSurgery is a collaboratively-built online encyclopedia hosted by the International Journal of Surgery.
-As of November 2013, the site's homepage is still up but none of the rest of the website is viewable.